 Contrary to popular belief, British English isn’t always aristocratic and upper-class material.
 As a matter of fact, colloquialism is at the heart of the British language, and we couldn’t be more thrilled.

-This delightful guide to British slang should pique your curiosity and if not, we’re proper sorry.
+This delightful guide to British slang (and our guide on Australian slang) should pique your curiosity and if not, we’re proper sorry.
 Warning: some of these expressions are NSFW.

 You’re unlikely to doze off with this word in your back pocket.
 Simply put, knackered refers to being exhausted; it also helps describe something which is worn-out or damaged.
 The term is thought to have originated in the 19th century and derives from the word “knacker’s yard”, a place where old and/or injured horses were put down.
 On another note, “knacker” also describes a man’s testicles.
 The English language is always full of surprises.

 Example: I’m not going out tonight, I’m utterly knackered.

 “Dodgy” is just one of those words that once you’ve heard it, you’re likely to use over and over.
 You can use this term to describe somebody or something suspicious, questionable, illegal or simply “off”, which may cause a lack of trust and confidence.
 It’s not something you want to be called, unless you’re cultivating an unreliable, unpleasant vibe.
 In American English, the term “sketchy” is more common, though both terms are used.

 Example 1: If I were you, I’d stay away from that bloke, he seems proper dodgy.

 Example 2: I had a dodgy fish and chips the other day, I still don’t feel right.